Many patients on levothyroxine or Synthroid stand to benefit by simply adding a small amount of T3 medication to their regimen.

 Hypothyroidism helps potentiate two very important hormone imbalances:

 Unfortunately, using T4 thyroid hormone can help reduce the symptoms of hypothyroidism but it won’t necessarily treat these hormone imbalances if they are present.

 That is where T3 comes in handy.

-	T3 has also been shown to help reduce leptin resistance.
+T3 has also been shown to help reduce leptin resistance (7).

-	This is very important because there are currently very few treatments that can

-	help lower leptin levels.
+This is very important because there are currently very few treatments that can help lower leptin levels.

-	If you aren't aware, leptin resistance creates an environment in your body which

-	makes weight loss almost impossible unless it is reversed.
+If you aren’t aware, leptin resistance creates an environment in your body that makes weight loss almost impossible unless it is reversed.

 NDT vs pure T3

 NDT is another form of thyroid hormone replacement and NDT does contain some amount of T3 in it.